Open rates for drip campaigns are 80% higher than single send emails. Why? They’re more timely, relevant, and targeted.

 By going out of your way to show a customer you care, you make it more likely that they’ll feel the need to reciprocate.
 Each email is a chance to bring them back to your product and retain their business.

-Take a look: After closing the sale, Contently sales reps send customers weekly emails sharing blog posts that add value.
-Director of Sales Corey Cummins keeps it casual and to the point (no automated robot-speak here).
+Take a look: In a previous retention drip campaign, Contently sales reps send customers weekly emails sharing blog posts that add value.
+In this example, Corey keeps it casual and to the point (no automated robot-speak here).

-7. Yesware Gets Referrals With This Drip Campaign Example
+7. LeadGenius Stays Persistent In This Inbound Lead Drip Campaign Example